-Ahmad Khan Rahami's wife: What we know
+His wife left before the bombings

 Rahami ran into problems with his wife's immigration paperwork in 2014 and contacted a US congressman for help.

 US Rep. Albio Sires said Rahami contacted his office about concerns with his wife's passport and visa.
 Her Pakistani passport had expired, according to Sires, and the US Consulate wouldn't give her an immigrant visa until the passport was renewed.

 Once the passport was renewed, according to Sires, Rahami's wife learned she was pregnant, and US officials told her they wouldn't issue a visa until the baby was born.
 Then, according to Sires, officials said they'd have to get an immigrant visa for the baby, too.

 Sires said he doesn't know what happened next.
 At the time, he said, the consulate advised Rahami to travel to Karachi, Pakistan, but Rahami said it was too dangerous.